Add variables in the Parameter Store

 Customer-owned and Spryker-owned variables

-Customer-owned variables are created and managed by you—the onboarded customer or implementation partner.
+Customer-owned variables are created and managed by you or implementation partner.
 You have full control over these variables and can add or edit them according to your needs.
-However, keep in mind that changes to these variables don’t automatically propagate into the running environment.
-To apply changes made to your environment variables, you need to run an ECS-updater-* pipeline to bring them to the containers (full re-deploy would also do the trick, of course).
-This process doesn’t require intervention of the Spryker Cloud or support team.
+Changes to these variables don’t automatically propagate into a running environment.
+To apply changes made to your environment variables, you need to run an ECS-updater-* pipeline to bring them to the containers or run a full redeploy.
+You can do this whole process without creating support tickets.

 Naming convention for variables